Thicknet vs Thinnet – 2 Types of Coaxial Cables in Networking

 While Thicknet continues to be used for backbone wiring, using coaxial cable for LAN connection is obsolete and is now replaced by unshielded twisted-pair (UTP) cabling.
 Thinnet is still used in electrically noisy environments like shop floors in factories (EMI) caused by motors, generators, and other heavy equipment that can disrupt communication if UTP is used.
 This heavy EMI and noise will not interfere with the signals in coaxial cabling, with its internal shielding to prevent disruption.

-Thicknet and Thinnet types of coaxial cables
+Thinnet vs Thicknet types of coaxial cables

 Thicknet – Ethernet-based LANs using thick cable RG8/U cable that is 0.4 inch in diameter for internet connection are referred to as Thicknet or10Base5 systems.
 Here 10 means the 10Mbps speed that this cable can offer, and Base means baseband, and 5 represents the maximum distance of 500 meters recommended between nodes/repeaters.